-The 2021-22 Estimate of Needs was not amended by any supplemental appropriations.
+The 2022-23 Estimate of Needs was not amended by any supplemental appropriations.
+Any supplemental appropriations must be approved by the County Clerk's Office.

 Encumbrances represent commitments related to unperformed contracts for goods or services.
 Encumbrance accounting - under which purchase orders and other commitments of resources are recorded as expenditures of the applicable fund - is utilized in all governmental funds of the District.
 Unencumbered appropriations lapse at the end of each fiscal year.
 While the Debt Service Fund is a governmental fund, a comparison of budget to actual schedule is presented in the financial statements, although the board can exercise no control of the revenue sources for this fund (except interest earnings), and no control over its expenditures.